hoangnhat92/GithubIssue/README.md

 # GithubIssue

+### Overview
+- Create an application that allows users to browse a list of issues.
+- Users can view the comments of the issue, they also edit, delete and add new comment.
+- Using GitHub GraphQL.

+### Installing
+Go to the root project and type below command in terminal.
+This command will install dependencies in the project.

+<pre>pod install</pre>

+### Architectures

 For a better experience, the App should run on an iPhone X and the project built by lastest Xcode ( 11.0 )